jvns/rbspy-docs/content/using-rbspy.md

 These work regardless of how you started the recording.

- * `--rate`: Specifies the frequency of that stack traces are recorded.
-The interval is determined by `1000/rate`.
+ * `--rate`: Specifies the number of stack traces that are sampled per second.
 The default rate is 100hz.
  * `--duration`: Specifies how long to run before stopping rbspy.
 This conficts with running a subcommand (`rbspy record ruby myprogram.rb`).
  * `--format`: Specifies what format to use to report profiling data.
 The options are:
    * `flamegraph`: generates a flamegraph SVG that you can view in a browser